darfixs/Google-Cybersecurity-Certificate/README.md

 # ✅ Google Cybersecurity Certificate Support

 Welcome to the Google Cybersecurity Certificate Repository! 🎉
 This repository gathers study materials for the Google Cybersecurity Professional Certificate program.
-It includes official summaries, personal notes, schemas, and additional resources—all organized by course—to help you master the content and prepare for a career in cybersecurity.
+It includes official summaries, personal notes, schemas, and additional resources—all organized by course—to help you master the content and prepare for [Google Cybersecurity Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity/?msockid=34fb8cf57967684929b599b578206903).

 ---